PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

-# 1st Assignment for DevOps
+# 1st Assignment for DevOps  # 2nd Assignment is on project 2 branch
 ## 🚀 Automate EC2 Deployment with Terraform on AWS

 ---